 - It’s best to leave just-prepared meat to cool down for a few minutes before serving.
 That way it will taste better.

 - Vinaigrette salad will taste better if you first add a tablespoon of milk and a teaspoon of sugar.

 - The apple pieces in your apple pie won’t sink to the bottom if you first cover them in flour before cooking.

-- Before you remove soup from the boil, add some juice from fresh cabbage, carrot or tomatoes.
+- Before you remove the soup from the boil, add some juice from fresh cabbage, carrot, or tomatoes.
 This will improve the taste, as well as add a few more vitamins to it.

 - Vanilla is a brilliant spice for adding an extra note to vegetable salads.

 - There are many ways to save soup that is too salty.
 In particular, you can immerse a small number of oats in some gauze in it, and then boil thoroughly; the oats will absorb the excess salt.